ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 ## coord. ref. : +proj=longlat +datum=WGS84 +ellps=WGS84 +towgs84=0,0,0
 ```

-From the metadata displayed above, we can see that the RasterLayer object contains all the properties that geo-data should have; that is to say a projection, an extent and a pixel resolution. `RasterBrick` and `RasterStack` objects can also fairly easily be generated directly in R, as shown in the example below.
+From the metadata displayed above, we can see that the RasterLayer object contains all the properties that geo-data should have; that is to say a projection, an extent, and a pixel resolution. `RasterBrick` and `RasterStack` objects can also fairly easily be generated directly in R, as shown in the example below.
 Being able to generate such objects without reading them from files is particularly important for the generation of reproducible examples.

 ```r
 # Using the previously generated RasterLayer object